 Do you have a sweet tooth but desperately want to shift stubborn weight gain?
-Here’s how to curb cravings so you can get the fat-loss results you want and become the proud owner of a leaner and healthier body, says New Body Plan’s Joe Warner
+Here’s how to beat sugar cravings so you can get the fat-loss results you want and become the proud owner of a leaner and healthier body, says New Body Plan’s Joe Warner

 Here at New Body Plan, we’re big believers in occasionally having a little bit of what you fancy.
 Life is about balance after all, and you should be able to eat the foods you love.

 But too many sugary snacks too often will make your ambition of achieving a leaner body significantly harder.
-So here’s our top four favourite ways – all of which require next-to no effort – to combat cravings so you can keep your best-ever body challenge on track.
+So here’s our top four favourite ways – all of which require next-to no effort – on how to beat sugar cravings so you can keep your best-ever body challenge on track.

 Curb cravings with mindfulness